willshersystems/ansible-sshd/README.md

 ### Secondary role variables

 These variables are used by the role internals and can be used to override the defaults that correspond to each supported platform.
+They are not tested and generally are not needed as the role will determine them from the OS type.

 * `sshd_packages`